CharlieGearsTech/CharlieGearsTech.github.io/_posts/2021-07-01-Autosar_Classic.md

 The following diagram is a simplified example of a system with AUTOSAR which involves two entities. **SWC** and **VBF**.

 ![](https://raw.githubusercontent.com/CharlieGearsTech/CharlieGearsTech.github.io/main/images/AutosarClassic_sc2.png)

+Autosar Software Component (SWC) is an application-level encapsulation of functionalities to implement specific functionalities in conjunction with interfaces to BSW, the fulfillment of requirements and Software Component description (SWCD).
+In this case, mechanisms, logic, and algorithms are implemented to map the range of sensitivity and responsiveness of the throttle.

+Besides the intra-ECU communication, the application might require communication with other ECUs so inter-ECU communication is available by the use of vehicle network protocols supported by Autosar (**CAN**, **LIN**, FlexGate, and Ethernet).

+SWC can contain multiple **port clusters**.
+These clusters can group **interrelated** interfaces.
+For example, there are 2 types of ports used in Autosar SWCs:

+* **Sender/Receiver** are interface ports that support n: 1 or 1: n communication.
+This communication type is based on the transmission of data elements.
+These data elements are sent by the sender and requested by the receiver through application runnable.
+The Sender / Receiver interface ports calls are synchronous and are performed in the same context as the sender.
+In this context, communication boundaries are ports that are configured based on runnable of the involved SWC.
+* **Client / Server** are interface ports that support n: 1 communication, the call to a server is implemented from runnable of the server-SWC and can be synchronous or asynchronous, as well as using the same client context (unmapped server) or within another context (mapped server).
+Multiple clients can request/invoke services/functions from the server.